kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 To mitigate this risk, we suggest the following measures:
 - The [beta version](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/28892) of the OTTL library will be used in the OTel Collector to ensure that the library is stable and reliable.
 - New Versions with Breaking Changes: New versions with [breaking changes](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/coding-guidelines.md#breaking-changes) of the OTTL library will be rolled out with backward compatibility.
-This will help users adapt changes and reducing the chance of widespread disruption.
+This will help users adapt changes and reduce the chance of widespread disruption.
 - Thorough Testing: We will maintain strict version control of the OTTL library, ensuring that each update is thoroughly tested.
 Automated tests will validate that existing pipelines continue to work as expected.
 - Documentation: We will provide detailed documentation and practical examples of how to configure filter and transformation processors using OTTL expressions.
 - Community Support: We will actively engage with the OpenTelemetry community to address any issues or concerns that arise from using the OTTL library.